-After you’re injured in an auto collision, it’s important to contact an who can help you get the compensation you need.
+After you're injured in an auto collision, it's important to contact an experienced attorney who can help you get the compensation you need.
 Although injury claims can be handled by the individual, retaining an attorney can improve your chances and increase your settlement amount.
-The deal with accidents all day, every day.
+The insurance companies deal with accidents all day, every day.
 They know the ins-and-outs of what to say, what to ask, and how to save their company money.
 Personal injury attorneys deal with accidents all the time too, but their goal is to get their client more money for their injuries.
 They do this by using the available evidence, knowing all the different compensation available, and at what angle to approach the situation.

-It can be difficult to convey to other people—like your attorney and the —what happened during your accident and how it has affected you.
+It can be difficult to convey to other people—like your attorney and the insurance company—what happened during your accident and how it has affected you.
 After all, these individuals were not present when the accident took place.
-This is why it’s so important to gather evidence and document the situation the best you can.
+This is why it's so important to gather evidence and document the situation the best you can.
 Any and all information about the accident will help to paint a clearer picture of what happened, your injuries, and how it is affecting your life.
 This may directly lead to a bigger settlement and easier recovery for you and your family.